nf-core/magmap/docs/usage.md

 ##### checkM metadata

-This file contains several information that can be obtained as checkM output, [see](https://github.com/nf-core/test-datasets/blob/magmap/testdata/checkm2.quality_report.tsv).
-You can either use directly the output file found there or you can make a custom one.
+This file should be formatted like the checkM output, [see](https://github.com/nf-core/test-datasets/blob/magmap/testdata/checkm2.quality_report.tsv).

 ### Check duplicates